Collective effects of neighbouring melting ice objects: Resolution convergence study

 \section{Resolution convergence study}

 We performed a resolution convergence study.
 For an object with initial Rayleigh number $\text{Ra} \approx 2.90 \times 10^6$ ($L = 2.5~\text{cm}$), and considering an initial inter-object distance $D/L = 0.8$, we perform several simulations varying the number of grid points $N$.
 Here $N$ is the number of grid points used in the vertical direction, while in the horizontal direction $2N$ points are used.
-The phase-field variable is solved in a refined mesh, using twice as many divisions in both directions.
-For the grid convergence study we turn off the noise in the initial conditions.
+The phase-field variable is solved in a refined mesh, using twice as many divisions in both directions, i.e. $N_r = 2 N$.
+To quantify only the effect of varying the grid resolution, and neglect possible variations due to changes in the initial condition, for the grid convergence study we turn off the noise in the initial temperature field.

 Figure~\ref{fig:grid_convergence}(a) shows the evolution of the area of the top object as a function of time, for increasing number of grid points.
 The final melting time $\mathcal{T}$ for each case is shown in panel (b) of figure~\ref{fig:grid_convergence}.
 The data show convergence for $N \geq 1152$.
 We use $N=1536$ for this Rayleigh number.
 Note we observe a similar trend for the lower object.
+We also consider the effect of varying $N_r$ while keeping $N=1536$ fixed, shown in panels (c) and (d) of figure~\ref{fig:grid_convergence}, respectively.
+The data show convergence for $N_r \geq 2N$.